8 Steps to Install Cement Tile Flooring

 Step 3: Demo

-Make sure to remove any old tile from walls and try to ensure your surface is as flat as possible.
+Before you start laying tile, make sure to remove any old tile from the walls and try to ensure your surface is as flat as possible.
 Before getting started on your tiles, clear out the room completely and make sure your space is clean and ready to get messy!

 Step 4: Dry Run Prep

-Installing cement tiles is a fairly simple process, but it is so important that the planning and measuring be done carefully.
+Installing cement tile flooring is a fairly simple process, but it is so important that the planning and measuring be done carefully.